Please provide your zip code to see plans in your area.

-A: Medicare beneficiaries receive comprehensive coverage for most health issues and the treatment of acute illness, but there are some expenses Medicare doesn’t cover.
-To make sure you are covered for some of these services, you may choose to purchase additional insurance.
-Here’s what you need to know:
+Medicare beneficiaries receive comprehensive coverage for most health issues and the treatment of acute illness, but there are some expenses Medicare doesn’t cover.
+To make sure you are covered for some of these services, you may choose to purchase additional insurance, maintain coverage offered by a current or former employer, enroll in Medicaid if you’re eligible, or select a Medicare Advantage plan.

 Medicare Advantage plans may cover the following services that are excluded by Original Medicare:

 Medicare beneficiaries who don’t want to use Medicare Advantage may choose to purchase private dental or vision insurance so they have coverage for these services.
+And as noted above, certain Medigap plans provide supplemental coverage for medical emergencies during a trip abroad.

 These services are only covered under private Part D prescription drug plans (including Medicare Advantage Prescription Drug plans):